 28. Go play at Twin Silo Park

 located in southeast Fort Collins, is a 54-acre park featuring a fantastic playground that reminds visitors of the area’s farming history.
 Along with a zipline and unique play structures, the playground has two towering 50-foot silos with the tallest slide in Fort Collins traveling between them.

 29. See a concert a the Mishawaka Amphitheater

-The legendary Mishawaka Amphitheatre is celebrating its 100th anniversary this year.
-The Mish serves as an incredible music venue, restaurant and bar.
+The legendary Mishawaka Amphitheatre has stood on the banks of the Cache la Poudre River for over 100 years.
+The "Mish", as the locals call it serves as an incredible music venue, restaurant, and bar.
 It is located in the beautiful Cache la Poudre Canyon just 10 miles northwest of Fort Collins.
 There truly aren’t many venues that are as unique as The Mishawaka.

 30. Make your own kicks at Colorado Shoe School

 At Colorado Shoe School, you can design and create your very own custom shoes.
 Repurposing leather destined for the landfill, and using recycled sole options ranging from bike tires to rubber flooring or rescued conveyer belts, attendees are invited to build something completely unique and custom during a one-day (sneaker), three-day (wet lasted shoes), or five-day (shoe or boot) workshop.